samatild/LinuxAiOPerf/README.md

 | Collect Live Data  | It will collect data right away during a timespan from 10-900sec  | Problem is happening now |
 | Collect Data based on resource utilization (Triggered CPU, Memory, Disk IO)  | It will setup a watchdog that will keep an eye for resource Utilization.
 In case CPU, Memory or Disk IO is above 80% it will trigger a data collection of 2 minutes. | For when you don't know when the problem is going to happen. |
 | Collect data on a specific time (cronjob)  | It will setup a cronjob based on user instructions.
 There are 2 different cronjobs: Recurrent will repeat the collection based on user section.
 Not Recurrent will trigger the data collection at a specific time.  | For when you know when the problem happenss. |

+   > ⚠️ **Attention:** When running on the 3rd mode (cronjob) the script will create a crontab entry but will not delete it.
+If you want to delete it you will need to do it manually.
+Don't forget to restart chronyd service after deleting the crontab entry.

 ## Compatibility